 Step 1: Learn the Rules

-Still unsure if Part 107 rules work for you and your intended operation?
-Check our user identification tool.
+If you are not sure if Part 107 rules work for you and your intended operation check our user identification tool.

 Step 2: Become an FAA-Certified Drone Pilot by Passing the Knowledge Test

 To be eligible to get your Remote Pilot Certificate, you must be: